 Kate Elizabeth Russell's buzzy debut storms into the midst of the #MeToo era, promising conversation and controversy.

 He's 42; she's 15.
 How could anyone call that a love story?
 But for Vanessa Wye it is, from the moment her teacher reaches out in the middle of American lit and touches her knee.
-For first-time novelist Kate Elizabeth Russell, it's also one hell of a calling card: a sticky psychosexual debut with a seven-figure publishing deal and a finger pressed hard to the pulse of a cultural movement.
+For first-time novelist Kate Elizabeth Russell, it's also one hell of a calling card: a sticky psychosexual debut with a seven-figure publishing deal and a finger pressed hard to the pulse of a cultural moment.

-Vanessa is almost invisible at her Maine boarding school, the kind of girl not shiny enough to be noticed by boys, but too smart to chase them.
-Jacob Strane is a big, bearish man with a passion for poetry and Nabokov; the personal copy of Lolita that he hands her after class one day is just the first of many small, incremental intimacies to follow.
+Vanessa is almost invisible at her Maine boarding school, the kind of girl not shiny enough to be noticed by boys but too smart to chase them.
+Jacob Strane is a bearish man with a passion for poetry and Nabokov; the personal copy of Lolita that he hands her after class one day is just the first of many small, incremental intimacies to follow.
 "It wasn't about how young I was, not for him," Vanessa insists.
 "Lurking deep within me, he said, was a dark romanticism, the same kind he saw within himself.
 No one had understood that dark part of him until I came along."
 Nobody, of course, except the other girls whose names suddenly become news nearly two decades after she's left the school — but still not her middle-aged lover-destroyer — in shame.

 Russell spools out her fractured narrative like a sort of feverish memory play, with Vanessa as the defiant, furious defender of something she still insists, even at 32, on labeling a romance.
 It's a tricky line to walk, strung somewhere between outrage and empathy, and My Dark Vanessa's workmanlike prose — no flights of Nabokovian fancy here — sometimes falters.
-But it's the kind that stays with you, too: the story of a girl whose life becomes the answer to a question she never really had a chance to refuse.
+But it's the kind that stays with you, too: the story of a girl whose life becomes the answer to a question she never really got the chance to refuse.
 B+